University

 Teaching Philosophy

-Although I teach ancient Christianity, most of my students—undergraduate and graduate—are primarily engaged other fields of study.
-The content of my courses, then, is less important than the transferable skills they provide—especially critical reasoning skills.
+Although I teach ancient Christianity, most of my students, undergraduate and graduate, are engaged in other fields of study.
+Because of this, my primary goal as a teacher is to give my students skills they can transfer to other disciples, especially critical reasoning skills.
 In an age of fake news, deepfakes, and social media bubbles, I want my students to become self-aware consumers of knowledge, conscious of their own assumptions and biases and ready to interrogate every claim they encounter.
-As a rule, then, I try to pair homework readings that exist in some sort of tension or debate, inviting students to take active and critical—not passive—stances towards what they read.

 Courses Taught